Tanning Lamps Are Not Working!

 On very rare occasion we work with a customer that tells us their tanning lamps are not working with their new tanning bed, booth or canopy.
 Defective lamps are so rare it almost never occurs and the issue is normally caused by one or a combination of other external factors.

 As an example, the Solar Storm 24S Tanning Bed is often upgraded to include the Wolff Inferno XP lamps with a 15 minute times and they are the highest UVB rated lamp in the world right now at 11.9% UVB (the mid day sun produces 5-6% UVB for reference).
 The Solar Storm 24S with the 11.9% UVB Wolff Inferno lamps has been the most popular home tanning bed in America for 5-10 years and we have sold thousands.

-If a customer is having difficulty tanning with the bed in that configuration we ask that the customer first make sure the bed is using a fully dedicated 20 amp circuit (no other electrical appliances can be on the circuit with the bed).
+If a customer is having difficulty tanning with the bed in that configuration we ask that the customer first make sure the bed is using a fully dedicated circuit in their fuse box (no other electrical appliances can be on the circuit with the bed).
 In some cases customers have plugged the bed into a socket that has other appliances riding on it and the lamps may light up (and appear to be working) but they are in fact operating at less than full power and subsequently underproducing UVB.